 This example is rendered exactly as typed, preserving alignment, which would be distorted in a regular paragraph.

-Common Mistakes When Using the pre
+Common Mistakes When Using the pre Tag

 - Ignoring Responsiveness: Because

-preserves whitespace, it can cause layout issues on smaller screens if not handled properly. - Overuse: Using
+prepreserves whitespace, it can cause layout issues on smaller screens if not handled properly. - Overuse: Using

-for all text formatting can reduce flexibility and accessibility. - Missing Syntax Highlighting: Combining
+prefor all text formatting can reduce flexibility and accessibility. - Missing Syntax Highlighting: Combining

-with libraries or CSS for syntax highlighting can enhance usability, but is often overlooked.
+prewith libraries or CSS for syntax highlighting can enhance usability, but is often overlooked.

-Enhancing pre
+Enhancing pre with CSS

-tag with CSS can improve readability and visual appeal.
+Customizing the pre tag with CSS can improve readability and visual appeal.
 For example:

 This style adds a subtle background, spacing, rounded borders, and allows horizontal scrolling for lengthy lines.

-The Bottom Line on pre
+The Bottom Line on pre Tags

 Understanding what does the pre tag do in HTML empowers developers and financial professionals to present data clearly and accurately.
 It offers precise control over whitespace and layout, critical for displaying code, data tables, or any preformatted text on websites.
 When used correctly, it enhances both the functionality and professionalism of your site.